Claim Back Marriage Tax Online

 • Advice on claiming marriage tax allowance

 This article will discuss what the HMRC marriage tax allowance is, how much you could be entitled to and how to go about claiming it.
 It will also look at what happens after you opt to transfer your marriage allowance to your partner.
+The most basic rule is that you must be married or in a civil partnership.
+Just living together doesn’t qualify.

 What Is Marriage Allowance?